stark3w/AuthBase-laravel-11/README.md

 composer update

-Create a .env File:
 In the root directory of your project, create a new file named .env.

-Copy Contents from .env.example:
 Open the .env.example file and copy all its contents.

-Paste into .env File:
 Paste the copied contents into the newly created .env file.

 php artisan key:generate